gewarren/docs/docs/fsharp/tour.md

 Lists, Arrays, and Sequences are three primary collection types in the F# core library.

 [Lists](./language-reference/lists.md) are ordered, immutable collections of elements of the same type.
-They are singly-linked lists, which means they are meant for enumeration, but a poor choice for random access and concatenation if they're large.
-This in contrast to Lists in other popular languages, which typically do not use a singly-linked list to represent Lists.
+They are singly linked lists, which means they are meant for enumeration, but a poor choice for random access and concatenation if they're large.
+This in contrast to Lists in other popular languages, which typically do not use a singly linked list to represent Lists.

 [!code-fsharp[Lists](~/samples/snippets/fsharp/tour.fs#L309-L359)]